lshpaner/kfre/source/usage_guide.rst

 .. function:: eval_kfre_metrics(df, n_var_list, outcome_years=[2, 5], decimal_places=6)

     :param DataFrame df: The input DataFrame containing the necessary columns for truth and predictions.
+Rows with NaN values will be dropped.
     :param list of int n_var_list: List of variable numbers to consider, e.g., ``[4, 6, 8]``.
-    :param list of int outcome_years: (`optional`) List of outcome years to consider.
+    :param list, tuple, or int outcome_years: (`optional`) List, tuple, or single year to consider for outcomes.
 Default is ``[2, 5]``.
     :param int decimal_places: (`optional`) Number of decimal places for the calculated metrics.
 Default is ``6``.

     :returns: ``pd.DataFrame``: A DataFrame containing the calculated metrics for each outcome.

     :raises: ``ValueError``: If required outcome columns are missing in the DataFrame.
+              ``ValueError``: If an invalid variable number is provided in ``n_var_list``.

     This function computes a set of performance metrics for multiple binary classification models given the true labels and the predicted probabilities for each outcome.
 The metrics calculated include precision (positive predictive value), average precision, sensitivity (recall), specificity, AUC ROC, and Brier score.